California

 The great outdoors

 It’s home to some of the world’s most coveted weekend trips from Big Sur road trips up the beautiful coastline to camping on Lake Tahoe.
-You can even escape the outdoors and explore the museums and historical centres of San Francisco or the 60s glamour of Palm Springs.
+You can even escape the outdoors and explore the museums and historical centers of San Francisco or the 60s glamour of Palm Springs.
 Brimming with bucket list items, California residents aren’t short of things to do.

 Big Sur

-Home Design
+Home designs

 Best Places to Live in California